-During the reporting period, the CFPB pursued several initiatives to review and refine internal processes relating to CFPB supervision, including a review of its existing internal examination report review process, and began to implement recommendations arising out of those initiatives.
+During this fiscal year, the CFPB pursued several initiatives to review and refine internal processes relating to CFPB supervision, including a review of its existing internal examination report review process, and began to implement recommendations arising out of those initiatives.
 The CFPB continues to follow a risk-based approach to examinations by prioritizing consumer products and markets that pose significant risks to consumers.
+The CFPB also initiated a comprehensive evaluation of the report review process at both the headquarters and regional levels.
+The initial review findings were released to CFPB senior leadership in December 2013 with implementation of recommendations scheduled to begin in the second quarter of FY 2014.
+The Bureau will continue to review and analyze its processes to determine methods for improvement and increased effectiveness and efficiency.

-5.1 Supervisory activities
+7.1 Supervisory activities

-Since the last Semi-Annual Report was released in May 2014, the CFPB has issued the following public documents:
+During this fiscal year, the CFPB issued the following public documents:69